Home theatre receiver setup guide

 We're here for you

 Still have questions?
-Each Crutchfield purchase includes free lifetime tech support.
-One of our technicians would be happy to guide you over any hurdles you might encounter during your installation so you won't have to spend hours buried in your owner's manual.
+Every Crutchfield purchase includes free lifetime tech support.
+One of our technicians would be happy to guide you over any hurdles you might encounter during your installation.